kwould/dotfiles/README.md

 # dotfiles
-managing dotfiles, it's easiest to cloen this repo on a new machine and use stow to sym link files where they are needed
+managing dotfiles, it's easiest to clone this repo on a new machine and use stow to sym link files where they are needed

 # Required packages